syndrome is brain injury that occurs when someone shakes a baby or throws a baby

 Intellectual disabilities that can affect every area of a

-child's life, such as learning to talk or being able to care for himself or
+child's life.
+For example, a child may have trouble learning to talk or may not be able to care for himself or

 herself in the future.

 This American Academy of Pediatrics website has information for parents about childhood issues, from before the child is born to young adulthood.
 You'll find information on child growth and development, immunizations, safety, health issues, behavior, and much more.